vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ### Add API client

-API client is a library that handles sending requests to and parsing responses from the eCommerce platform.
+API client is a library that handles sending requests to the eCommerce platform and parsing its responses.

 :::warning
 Examples below use `axios` to handle HTTP requests.
 However, you can use other libraries if your platform uses GraphQL or has dedicated clients.